jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

 * See how they come together

 !SLIDE bullets incremental transition=blindY
-.notes Akka is written to prevent blocking behaviors as much as possible.
-You can still write code inside of actors that blocks, or have logic that looks synchronous when sending messages to actors.
 # Akka TestKit

 * A testing framework for Akka actors